theotherjimmy/mbed/docs/config_system.md

 There are quite a few similarities between configuration data in applications and libraries:

 - applications define their configuration parameters in the `config` section of `mbed_app.json`, as explained [here](#defining-configuration-parameters).
-- applications can specify target-dependent values in their `target_overrides` section, as described in the [library configuration paragraph][#configuration-data-in-libraries) (but see below for differences).
+- applications can specify target-dependent values in their `target_overrides` section, as described in the [library configuration paragraph](#configuration-data-in-libraries) (but see below for differences).
-- applications can define macros that will be define at compile time by declaring them in `macros`.
+- applications can define macros that will be defined at compile time by declaring them in `macros`.

 There are also a few differences: